The 20 Best Landau-Kleffner Syndrome Doctors Near Me in North Carolina, US

 Offers Telehealth

-Munther Tabet is a Neurologist in Henderson, North Carolina.
+Munther Tabet is a Neurologist practicing medicine in Henderson, North Carolina.
 Dr. Tabet is rated as a Distinguished provider by MediFind in the treatment of Landau-Kleffner Syndrome.
-His top areas of expertise are Benign Rolandic Epilepsy, Memory Loss, Primary Orthostatic Tremor, and Seizures.
-Dr. Tabet is currently accepting new patients.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Benign Rolandic Epilepsy, Memory Loss, Primary Orthostatic Tremor, and Seizures.

 Advanced in Landau-Kleffner Syndrome